wp-plugins/list-custom-taxonomy-widget/readme.txt

 Contributors: celloexpressions
 Tags: custom taxonomy, custom tax, widget, sidebar, category, categories, custom category, custom categories Requires at least: 3.3.0
-Tested up to: 3.5.0
+Tested up to: 3.5.1
-Stable tag: 3.0
+Stable tag: 3.1
-Description: Adds a multi-widget that lists a custom taxonomy (categories for a custom post type).
-Works similarly to the built-in categories widget.
+Description: Adds a multi-widget that lists a custom taxonomy (often used as categories or category types for a custom post type).
 License: GPLv2

 == Description ==
-The List Custom Taxonomy Widget is a quick and easy way to display custom post type categories (also known as custom taxonomies).
+The List Custom Taxonomy Widget is a quick and easy way to display custom taxonomies.
 Simply choose the taxonomy name you want to display from an auto-populated list.
 You can also set a title to display for the widget.
 Multiple list custom taxonomy widgets can be added to the same and other sidebars as well.

 Please feel free to offer any feature suggestions you might have and I WILL consider them for future updates.